Atrial fibrillation, sometimes called AFib, is a serious irregular heartbeat that affects millions of Americans, especially those over 60.

-Your heart’s rhythm is normally controlled by a structure in the upper part of your heart called the sinoatrial node.
-This node sends an electrical signal to the rest of your heart that keeps your heart beating at about 60 to 100 beats a minute.
-This is known as your normal sinus rhythm.
+Normally, your heartbeat is controlled by a structure in the upper part of your heart that sends an electrical signal to the rest of your heart that keeps your heart beating at about 60 to 100 beats a minute.

-The cause of atrial fibrillation can vary from person to person, and sometimes it’s difficult to determine.
+The cause can vary from person to person, and sometimes it’s difficult to determine.
 In many cases, there is a combination of causes.
 “The most common causes are high blood pressure or an abnormal heart valve,” explains Dr. Dinwoodey.

 - Coronary artery disease (the clogging of the arteries of the heart that may cause a heart attack)

 - Heart failure

 - Pericarditis (an infection of the lining of the sac that surrounds the heart)

 The biggest risk factor for atrial fibrillation is age.
 The condition occurs more often in people over 60, and the risk for developing it increases as you get older.

 - Sleep apnea

 - Family history of atrial fibrillation

 - Heavy use of alcohol